Logicore-project/logicore-django-react/README.md

 which doesn't open a browser at port `3000`, 'cause we don't want direct output of React's dev server (it will be got by Django instead).

-* make the following modifications to `scripts/build.js` file (to make build process also integrate with Django):
+* make the following modifications to `frontend/scripts/build.js` file (to make build process also integrate with Django):
   * Add to the beginning:
 ```javascript
 const rimraf = require('rimraf');
 const mkdirp = require('mkdirp');
 ```
-  * and also, install that modules:
+  * and also, install that modules (inside your `frontend` folder):
 ```commandline
 yarn add -D rimraf mkdirp
 ```